THE INVISIBLE WORKERS

 WRITTEN BY MELANIE MEGGS

-Adrian Whear, an amateur photographer based in Melbourne, had the opportunity to travel to Bangladesh to photograph alongside the members of the Bangladesh Photographic Society.
+Adrian Whear, a street photographer based in Melbourne, had the opportunity to travel to Bangladesh to photograph alongside the members of the Bangladesh Photographic Society.
 Bangladesh is one of the least visited countries on the planet, especially by Western tourists.
-For Whear, this became one of the most incredible experiences of his life.
+For Adrian, this became one of the most incredible experiences of his life.

 "I would describe my travel experience to Bangladesh as real world time travel.
 The Bengali people are economically poor, but so rich and generous in spirit and soul.
 I felt so connected to them that I wanted my photography to represent them all fairly and honestly.
 Their stories are mostly hidden from the majority of the Western world and it is important for all of us to remember that all people are equal and deserve to be treated respectfully.
 I hope I have achieved this with my photography."